jnk0le/random/stm32_7segment/README.md

 Doing initialization of those is too unportable and unflexible nor efficient so it has to be done separately. (see sseg_test.cpp)

-use emitter follower config to prevent ghosting, alternatively a small mosfet or a baker clamp for common emitter should also work putting the delay in isr is too unreliable for portable code
+use emitter follower config to prevent ghosting, alternatively a small mosfet or a baker clamp for common emitter should also work.
+Putting the delay in isr is too unreliable for portable code.